WELLINGTON COLLEGE EDUCATIONAL ENTERPRISES LTD

 WHO HAS ACCESS TO PERSONAL DATA?

-The College provides administrative, financial, HR, IT and legal services to WCI as well as guidance on the educational services and operational support being provided by WCI.
+The College provides administrative, financial, HR, IT and legal services to WCEE as well as guidance on the educational services and operational support being provided by WCEE.
 In order to provide these services, certain personal data has to be shared with the College subject to appropriate controls.

 We have taken appropriate technical and organisational steps to protect your personal data and have implemented policies addressing use of technology and devices and access to the College’s IT systems.
 Particularly strict rules of access apply in the context of medical records and pastoral or safeguarding files although, in certain circumstances, some personal data will need to be disseminated more widely in order to provide the necessary care for an individual.

 Some of the College’s systems are provided by third parties with some being hosted by the College and others externally.
 The organisations providing these systems are aware of the requirements of current data protection legislation and our contracts with them contain assurances that personal data will be kept securely and only in accordance with our specific directions.
 We do not transfer personal data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection, for example, through our contractual arrangements with those operating Wellington College international schools.